cysouw/diathesis/text/c06_prepositions.md

 ### [ NAp | NpA ] Chained applicative/antipassive {#sec:prepositions-instrument-applicative}

-In German, chained applicatives are typically attested with verbal prefixes like *be-* [@next a] or verbal particles like *ein-* [@next b], see [@sec:preverb-applicative-antipassive].
+In German, chained applicatives are typically attested with verbal prefixes like *be‑* [@next a] or verbal particles like *ein‑* [@next b], see [@sec:preverb-applicative-antipassive].
 In such alternations, the role that is marked with the accusative case changes.
 An accusatively marked argument is typically more affected than a prepositional object, so changing which role is marked in the accusative also changes the perspective of the action (similar to what happens with antipassives, see [@sec:prepositions-accusative-antipassive]).

 ::: ex
 a.
 Ich werfe Dreck auf dich. \